leo-barreto/virtual-pipelines-eventselection/README.md

 ## Runtime

+**Details:**
-Data: Locally on an SSD, 6.5GB, 10% of the original samples, represents data and simulation of about 1.1fb-1 of the data taken in 2012 with CMS
+- [Data] Locally on an SSD, 6.5GB, 10% of the original samples, represents data and simulation of about 1.1fb-1 of the data taken in 2012 with CMS

-System: Consumer laptop, single core, on reduced initial samples, everything fully sequentially
+- [System] Consumer laptop, single core, on reduced initial samples, everything fully sequentially

+**Runtime:**
-Skimming: 2m30s
+- [Skimming] 2m30s
-Histograms: 40s
+- [Histograms] 40s
-Plotting: Instant
+- [Plotting] Instant
-Fit: Almost instant
+- [Fit] Almost instant

 Note that skimming and histogram production can be run seamlessly in multi-threading mode.
 I removed the feature for now so that we don't break any workflow later on (containe, ReANA, ...) but we could improve the runtime by a factor of around N (N being the number of threads used / physical cores).